PolymorphicAgent/MasterProcrastinator/README.md

 - Import and export lists as JSON files for backup and/or transfer
 - Preference to toggle autosaving of attachments
 - Preference for light/dark mode
-- Progress bar to visualize task completion
 - Fully client-side, so your data never gets sent over the internet

 ## Usage
-Access the site ([https://todo.polimorph.dev](https://todo.polimorph.dev)).
+Access the site [https://todo.polimorph.dev](https://todo.polimorph.dev).
 All data is stored locally in your browser.

-- Click "Add Task" to create a new task.
+- Click `Add Task` to create a new task.
 You can attach files if desired

-- Click "Edit" on a task to edit it or change its attachments
+- Click `Edit` on a task to edit it

+- Click `Duplicate` on a task to create a copy of it

+- Click `Delete` on a task to remove it

+- Click the checkbox next to a task to mark it as completed.
+Completed tasks will move to the `Completed Tasks` section

+- Use the search bar to filter tasks

+## Easter Eggs
--
+- There are a couple...

+## Development
+- To open the project locally, clone the repository and open `index.html` in a web browser.
+For development, it's recommended to use a local server (e.g., using the Live Server extension in VSCode, or python `python3 -m http.server 8080`) to avoid CORS issues with IndexedDB.